devvianto605/create-dtx-next-app/README.md

 ```

 For more advanced usage, check out the [CLI docs](https://create.t3.gg/en/installation).

-Specifically for Devviantex version of CLI, the documentation is coming soon.
+Specifically for Devviantex version of CLI, the documentation is <u>coming soon</u>.